openstack/neutron-lib/doc/source/contributor/contributing.rst

 neutron-lib.
 Rehoming approaches that fall outside the scope herein will need to be considered on a case by case basis.

+Please note that the effort to rehome existing code from neutron to neutron-lib so that no stadium projects would import directly from neutron has been suspended.

 The rehoming workflow procedure has four main phases:

 #. `Phase 1: Rehome`_ the code from neutron into neutron-lib.